-Network (Net) Neutrality Legislative Activity
+Network (Net) Neutrality Legislative History

 The network (net) neutrality debate continues into the 112th Congress – with recent legislative, regulatory and judicial activity.
 The ALA supports net neutrality principles and is actively engaged in championing them with Congress and at the Federal Communications Commission (FCC).

-112th Congress Net Neutrality Legislation to Watch:
+112th Congress Net Neutrality Legislation

 - S. 74: The Internet Freedom Broadband Promotion, and Consumer Projection Act of 2011 (introduced 1/25/11)